About lookup tables

-- Once uploaded to Devo, a lookup table can be edited to add or change information.
+- Once uploaded to Devo, a lookup table can be edited to add, change or delete information.

 The sources of lookup tables may be external or internal:

 External sources include lists of values, geo-localizations, or extracts from a database.
-Learn below how to upload external data as a lookup table.
+Learn here how to upload external data as a lookup table.

-Internal sources based on loaded data tables whose data is used to create a lookup table.
+Internal sources based on queries whose data is used to create a lookup table.
 For example, robot activity logs contain data that measure the precision of the robot.
 The values in this table could be used in a lookup table that associates a quality rating based on measured values.
 Check the dynamic lookups article to learn more about this.